The primary purpose of the SOAP Endowment Fund (formerly OAPEF) is to create funding for educational endeavors in obstetric anesthesia.

 Download Grant Application Form

-The Society for Obstetric Anesthesia and Perinatology (SOAP) is pleased to announce that it is seeking applications for the 4th Annual SOAP/Gertie Marx Education and Research Grant.
-The application deadline is extended to October 1, 2013, with expected funding of the grant in early 2014.
+The Society for Obstetric Anesthesia and Perinatology (SOAP) is pleased to announce that it is seeking applications for the 2015 SOAP/Gertie Marx Education and Research Grant.
+The application deadline was extended to October 1, 2014, with expected funding of the grant in early 2015.

 The goal of this program is to provide initial funding for projects and investigators with the intention that the results of these projects will form the basis of subsequent grant applications to other society, foundation (e.g., IARS, FAER) or federal sources.
 This award is not intended to supplement ongoing projects or to provide additional funding to partially funded projects.

-The SOAP/Gertie Marx grant will provide a maximum of $50,000 over two years to support research in obstetric anesthesia or a closely related area.
+The SOAP/Gertie Marx grant will provide a maximum of $100,000 over two years (i.e., usually ~$50,000 per year, although the distribution of funding for each year may vary) to support research in obstetric anesthesia or a closely related area.
 Fundable projects may include research in basic physiology, clinical practice, or teaching/training methods.
-Funding requests will be considered in any amount up to $50,000.
+Funding requests will be considered in any amount up to $100,000.

 A. Guidelines for Applications

 This award is intended for initiating research in the early stages of an investigator’s career.
-In general, applicants should be at the Fellow, Instructor or Assistant Professor level, although more senior applicants may apply.
+In general, applicants should be at the Fellow, Instructor or Assistant Professor level, and such applicants will be favored, although more senior applicants may apply.
 For more senior applicants, the proposal should involve a change in research direction to an area for which that individual has not been funded previously, with the expectation that the applicant will ultimately obtain sustained independent funding.
 Specific requirements are:

 - The applicant must be a member of SOAP and must have a research mentor (unless the applicant is at the rank of Associate Professor or above).